HamzaFiverPro/HamzaFiverPro/README.md

 Skills: Python/C++/C

-- 🔭 I’m currently attaining higher secondary education and doing courses online on programming.
+- 🔭 I’m currently attaining higher secondary education.
+- 📖 I'm always learning new stuff about computer programming.
+- 💻 My future profession is going to be a software engineer